felixblaschke/simple_animations/README.md

 ```
 <!-- // end of #code -->

-It also possible to add an optional `delay` to add further time between the scenes.
+It is also possible to add an optional `delay` to add more time between scenes.

 #### Hint on code style

-By using builder style Dart syntax and comments you can easily create a well-readable animation.
+By using builder-style Dart syntax and comments, you can easily create a readable animation.

 <!-- #code example/sa_flutter_app/lib/readme/movie_tween/tween.dart -->
 ```dart